Why do plyo push-ups? They make your upper body more powerful.

 Another option is to add a clap.
 Clapping in front of your body is hard.
 Clapping behind it is harder.
 Of course, there’s also the behind-the-back double clap push-up, equally likely to turn you into a #Fitstagram hero or a YouTube cautionary tale.
 You’ve been forewarned.

-Benefits of the Plyo Push-up
+Plyo Push-up Benefits

 Plyo push-ups are great for athletes of nearly every stripe, whether you’re trying to improve your long drive in golf, your right cross in mixed martial arts, or total body stability and explosiveness in cycling and soccer.
 No matter what your sport is, odds are that increasing your upper body power will help you become better at it.